Mike Layton

-Michael Layton (born November 26, 1980) is a Canadian politician who served on Toronto City Council from 2010 until 2022.
+Michael Layton (born November 16, 1980) is a Canadian politician who served on Toronto City Council from 2010 until 2022.
 Layton most recently represented Ward 11 University—Rosedale.
 He was first elected in the 2010 municipal election in Ward 19 Trinity—Spadina.
 Layton did not run for re-election in 2022.
+In March 2023, Layton became Chief Sustainability Officer at York University.

 Early life and education

-Michael Layton was born on November 16, 1980, to Jack Layton and his first wife Sally Halford, and is the step-son of Layton's second wife, former NDP Member of Parliament for Trinity—Spadina and city councillor Olivia Chow.
+Michael Layton was born on November 16, 1980, to Jack Layton and his first wife Sally Halford, and is the step-son of Layton's second wife, current Mayor of Toronto, and former NDP Member of Parliament for Trinity—Spadina and city councillor, Olivia Chow.

-Layton has a Bachelor of Arts degree in political science and environmental management from the University of Toronto, where he was a member of the Kappa Sigma Fraternity, and a Master of Arts in environmental sciences from York University.
+Layton has a Bachelor of Arts degree in political science and environmental management from the University of Toronto, where he was a member of Kappa Sigma fraternity, and a Master of Environmental Studies from York University.
 After graduating, he worked for Environmental Defence, a national environmental charity eventually becoming deputy outreach director.
 He was also the coordinator for the Green Energy Act Alliance.
 He worked as a bartender and manager at a restaurant on King Street West for six years.